o2ba/thesis/sections/3_methodology.typ

     [Poland], [74], [$<0.01%$],
     [Austria], [49], [$<0.01%$],
-    [Other], [106 #footnote[Out of the 106 other, 91 are applied in a single country, and 2 are applied in two or more jurisdictions, and 23 are applied EU-wide]], [$<0.01%$], [*Total*], [1.513.139], [$100%$]
+    [Other], [106 #footnote[Out of the 106 other, 91 are applied in a single country, and 2 are applied in two or more jurisdictions, and 23 are applied EU-wide]], [$<0.01%$], [*Total*], [1,513,139], [$100%$]
   ),
   caption: [Article 16 ‘Illegal and Harmful Speech’ moderation actions on Google Maps, by country (EU)] ) <a16-mod-actions-by-country>
 #set par(leading: 2em, justify: true)

-The vast majority of Article 16 “Illegal and Harmful Speech” moderation actions occurred in Germany, with only minimal counts reported for other EU member states.
+// .The vast majority of Article 16 “Illegal and Harmful Speech” moderation actions occurred in Germany, with only minimal counts reported for other EU member states.
 To show the composition of Germany’s actions in greater detail, @illegal-reason-breakdown breaks down these moderation actions by the specific legal mechanism invoked.

+The vast majority of Article 16 "Illegal and Harmful Speech" moderation actions occurred in Germany, with only minimal counts reported for other EU member states.
+This concentration reflects reported enforcement activity rather than necessarily the underlying prevalence of contested reviews across jurisdictions.
+To show the composition of Germany's actions in greater detail, @illegal-reason-breakdown breaks down these moderation actions by the specific legal mechanism invoked.Retry

 #set par(leading: 1em, justify: false)